 • playfulness and its role in supporting a child's occupational development

-• Intervention approaches and techniques
+• intervention approaches and techniques

 You'll have a weekly video assignment related to a specific question, a literature review and two midterms.